thingsapart/openraw/doc/HL_CEFD.md

 ---

-### Schedule C: Tiled Schedule with Local Laplacian
+### Schedule D: Tiled Schedule with Dehaze and Local Laplacian

-NOTES: This schedule is significantly more complex, reflecting the sophistication of the Local Laplacian filter.
-It uses a **hybrid tiling strategy**.
-The top-level `yo` loop parallelizes over horizontal strips.
-Within each strip, a sequential `xo` loop processes smaller, fixed-size tiles.
-This `(strip, tile)` model allows for fine-grained work while maintaining coarse parallelism.

-The key feature is the "forked" scheduling of the pyramid. `gPyramid_4..7` (low-frequency levels) are computed `@ yo`, once per strip, to manage their large stencils. `gPyramid_0..3` (high-frequency levels) are computed `@ xo`, once per tile, maximizing data locality.
-This hybrid approach prevents the large stencils from destroying the pipeline's overall efficiency.
+NOTES: This schedule adds the new pointwise `dehazed` stage.
+Crucially, it slots perfectly into the existing `xo` (per-tile) compute level alongside the other color manipulation stages (`srgb_to_lch`, `local_adjustments`, etc.).
+This preserves the pipeline's high performance, as the new stage is computed in-cache just before its consumer.
+The performance impact is negligible, demonstrating the power of scheduling pointwise operations.

 ```
-Compact Execution Flow Diagram (CEFD) - Schedule C (Local Laplacian)
+Compact Execution Flow Diagram (CEFD) - Schedule D (Dehaze + Local Laplacian)
 └─ FUNC final_stage @ root | S: (output)                               # Final output buffer
   ├─ FUNC cc_matrix @ root | S: (root)                                 # Global: Interpolated color matrix
   ├─ FUNC remap_detail_lut @ root | S: (root)                           # Global: LUT for local laplacian detail